-KSL Holdings Berhad ("KSL Group") recognises the significance to embrace sustainable business practices in order to identify, plan and build the resilience towards managing challenging situations.
-Despite the swift changes in the business and operating landscapes, operating sustainably is an integral component of our business strategy that we continue to place emphasis on in striving to meet the expectations of our customers while reducing the impact on environment and producing a better life for present and future generations.
-We remain dedicated to creating sustainable value throughout the business value chain by enhancing the core business principles.
+The Board of Directors ("the Board") of KSL Holdings Berhad ("KSL Group") recognises the significance to embrace sustainable business practices in order to identify, plan and build the resilience towards managing challenging situations.
+Despite the swift changes in the business and operating landscapes, operating sustainably is an integral component of our business strategy that we continue to place emphasis on in striving to meet the expectations of our customers while reducing the impact on environment and creating a better life for the present and future generations.
+We remain dedicated to creating sustainable value throughout the business value chain by enhancing the core business principles and operations.

-The Board of Directors ("the Board") of KSL Group is devoted to continuously encourage good sustainability practices, update the sustainability progress and engage openly with the Company and its subsidiaries' ("the Group") stakeholders through transparent sustainability reporting.
+The Board is committed to continuously encourage good sustainability practices, update the sustainability progress and engage openly with the Company and its subsidiaries' ("the Group") stakeholders through transparent sustainability reporting.
 The Group acknowledges that stakeholder engagement plays an essential role to ensure the businesses pursued by the Group is sustainable in the long term.
 Through this Sustainability Statement, the Group provides the stakeholders a better insight on the Group's approach to create sustainable long-term value for stakeholders as well as the progress in fulfilling these commitments.
-Continuous efforts are put in in managing and formulating business operating strategies and corporate culture that are aligned with the Sustainable Development Goals ("SDGs") developed by the United Nations.
+Continuous efforts are dedicated by the Board in managing and formulating business operating strategies and corporate culture that are aligned with the Sustainable Development Goals ("SDGs") developed by the United Nations in promoting prosperity while protecting the environment.

 The Board acknowledges that economic value is generated by maximising profits and shareholders' value while holding on a greater responsibility as a global citizen to create social value.
-Hence, apart from the financial performances of the businesses the Group is operating in, the Board also recognises the importance of upholding great standards of business conducts in respect of governance, economic, environment and social aspects, which are vital for the Group to endure in this competitive, challenging and evolving business environment, in which to create value for a wide array of stakeholders on long term sustainable manner.
+Apart from the financial performances of the businesses the Group is operating in, the Board also recognises the importance of upholding great standards of business conducts in respect of governance, economic, environment and social aspects, which are vital for the Group to endure in this competitive, challenging and evolving business environment, in which to create value for a wide array of stakeholders on long term sustainable manner.
 It is, therefore, the underlying value of the Group to achieve optimum equilibrium between short-term financial performance, as well as its long-term business sustainability and value creation, to meet corporate objectives and stakeholders' expectations.

-As a responsible corporate citizen, we are mindful of our role in securing a sustainable future for us and the communities we interact with in an era when climate change, water scarcity and public health are ever-increasing global issues.
+In addition, we are mindful of our role as a responsible corporate citizen in securing a sustainable future for us and the communities we live in and interact with in an era where climate change, water scarcity, food insecurity, poverty and public health are ever-increasing global issues.
 The Board has devoted towards embracing good sustainability practices, by continuously integrated such practices into its working environment, business processes and strategy making processes in developing sustainable businesses that bring positive impact to the economy, environment and greater community.
 As such, the Group is committed to be accountable and transparent in the sustainability performance.